Ivor Guest, 3rd Viscount Wimborne

 Ivor Fox-Strangways Guest, 3rd Viscount Wimborne (2 December 1939 – 17 December 1993) was a British peer.

 Early life

 Ivor Fox-Strangways Guest was born on 2 December 1939.
-He was the son of Ivor Grosvenor Guest, 2nd Viscount Wimborne (1903–1967), and Mabel Edith Fox-Strangways, who married in 1938.
+He was the son of Ivor Grosvenor Guest, 2nd Viscount Wimborne (1903–1967) and his wife Lady Mabel Edith Fox-Strangways, a daughter of Giles Fox-Strangways, 6th Earl of Ilchester.
 William Walton composed "Set me as a seal upon thine heart" for his parents' wedding.
-His maternal grandfather was Giles Fox-Strangways, 6th Earl of Ilchester (1874–1959).

 His paternal grandfather was Ivor Guest, 1st Viscount Wimborne (1873–1939), who was a British politician and one of the last Lords Lieutenant of Ireland, serving in that position at the time of the Easter Rising in 1916.
 He was educated at Eton College, like his father.

 Personal life

 He was married twice.
 The first was on 20 December 1966, when he married Victoria Ann Vigors.
 Together they had: